lmweber/Jackson-periodontal-disease/README.md

 ## Supplementary information on statistical analysis

-A Supplementary Information document with additional details on the statistical analysis is available from the [PeerJ Preprints](https://peerj.com/manuscripts/9088/) page, and will be published with the online verison of the paper.
+A Supplementary Information document with additional details on the statistical analysis is available from the [PeerJ Preprints](https://peerj.com/manuscripts/9088/) page, and will be published with the online version of the paper.